Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 the number of casualties may rise," said Abdul Qasim Sangin, head of the provincial hospital.

-Later on Tuesday there were also reports of a second blast in Kabul that killed a futher 6 people, which was near both an army base and the US embassy.
+Later on Tuesday there were also reports of a second blast in Kabul that killed a further six people, which was near both an army base and the US embassy.

 No one has yet claimed responsibility for either attack, but there has been an uptick in violence across Afghanistan in the run-up to the country's elections on September 28.